Tsetlin Machines

 Next Generation AI

-The breakthrough algorithm combining Tsetlin automata with propositional logic was originally published in 2018 by Ole-Christoffer Granmo, a professor from University of Agder, Norway, and chair of Literal Labs' Technical Steering Committee.
+The breakthrough algorithm combining Tsetlin automata with propositional logic was originally published in 2018 by Ole-Christoffer Granmo, chair of Literal Labs' Technical Steering Committee and a professor from Norway's University of Agder.
 Its operation was initially demonstrated in image recognition by constructing propositions (known as clauses) in logic, based on literals and configuration connections controlled by Tsetlin automata.

 The combination of the Tsetlin automata and the propositional logic gives rise to a very efficient (energy and performance) computational model for ML.
 This process can be used to model complex behaviour of systems in the form of teams or collectives of automata, allowing us to reach the optimal decisions in complex systems with greater reliability and redundancy, and operates on the principles of statistical optimality, physical distribution in space and alleviate the criticalities and anomalies.